Hibs winger Boyle ruled out for season

 Last updated on .From the section Hibernian

-Martin Boyle will miss the rest of the season after having a knee operation.
+Hibernian winger Martin Boyle will miss the rest of the season after having a knee operation.

-The winger, 29, withdrew from Australia's World Cup squad hours before the tournament started on Sunday.
+Boyle, 29, withdrew from Australia's World Cup squad hours before the tournament started on Sunday.

+Hibs revealed that "further scans revealed a pre-existing ruptured anterior cruciate ligament" and that he has undergone surgery in Qatar and begun his rehabilitation process.

+"It has been a tough few weeks for Martin," said manager Lee Johnson.

+Talking to the club website, Johnson added: "We are all gutted for him.
+Now it's up to us to rally around him and make sure we support him on every level throughout his recovery.

+"Short term it is a big blow for us, but we will do everything we can to support Martin to make sure he comes back fitter, stronger and a better player than before, just like Kevin Nisbet has shown in his recovery."

-Boyle has not featured since coming off injured during Hibs' win against St Mirren on 29 October.
+Boyle, who returned to Easter Road this summer after a January move to Al Faisaly in Saudi Arabia, has not featured since coming off injured during Hibs' 3-0 win against St Mirren on 29 October.

-He returned to Easter Road this summer after a short spell with Al Faisaly in Saudi Arabia.

-"Everyone at Hibernian FC wishes Martin the best with his recovery and look forward to seeing him back on the pitch as soon as possible," the club said.
+He missed the second half of the 2018-19 season after knee surgery and had to undergo another operation the following summer, after returning for just three games, which kept him out for a further eight weeks.

 - Get notifications, news, analysis and fan views for Hibernian by downloading the BBC Sport app on Apple - Android - Amazon and hitting the bell icon on the club page